remla23-team08/model-training/README.md

 # model-training
 Contains the ML training pipeline used for the main project of course CS4295: Release Engineering for Machine Learning Applications.
 This pipeline is of an ML model that evaluates restaurant reviews.
+The repository structure is based off the Cookiecutter template.

 ## Dependencies
 All required packages can be found in `requirements.txt`.
 To install the required packages, run the following command: